 Upper-level students fulfill the remaining 56 credit hours by tailoring their studies to fit their individual interests.
 Students may take a variety of courses to meet the upper-class writing requirement, ethics requirement, and applied lawyering / professional skills experiential units requirements.
 These experiential courses span across the variety of legal practices and build upon the skills taught in the first-year curriculum.
 Further, the experiential courses immerse students in an additional set of core skills and professional values.
 Faculty members and administrators provide guidance about course selection.

-ABA Standard 310 requires “not less than one hour of classroom or direct faculty instruction and two hours of out-of-class student work per week or the equivalent amount of work over a different amount of time” for each credit hour awarded.
+ABA Standard 310 requires at least 42.5 hours of in-class and out-of-class work for each credit hour awarded.
 Each course at the school is designed to meet this requirement.
-All existing courses meet this requirement, and all new course proposals must include a statement demonstrating that the number of units of credit to be awarded is consistent with the requirements of ABA Standard 310.
+All course proposals and syllabi must include a statement demonstrating that the number of units of credit to be awarded is consistent with the requirements of ABA Standard 310.
 WashULaw will monitor compliance with this requirement through a review of course descriptions and syllabi by the Vice Dean for Academic Affairs.

-WashULaw assesses whether students have attained sufficient competency in the core competencies thorough our grading system, as permitted by Rule 520.18(1)(ii).
+WashULaw assesses whether students have attained sufficient competency in the core competencies through our grading system, as permitted by Rule 520.18(1)(ii).